berwynhoyt/wordstar-keys/xremap/README.md

     ./install
 ```

 This install works for Ubuntu/Mint.
-For other Linux operating systems see the installation notes at [xremap](https://github.com/k0kubun/xremap).
+For other Linux operating systems more tweaks are required: see the installation notes at [xremap](https://github.com/k0kubun/xremap).